 HFM partner Kirsten Worley assists clients with real estate, construction and business litigation and transactions, as well as creditors’ rights and restructuring.
 She is admitted to the Ninth Circuit Court of Appeals and all U.S. District and Bankruptcy courts of California, and appears pro hac vice in other courts around the United States at the request of clients.
 Ms. Worley graduated from UCLA (BA) and UC Berkeley’s School of Law (JD, 2002).
 She was previously a partner at Watt, Tieder, Hoffar & Fitzgerald, LLP, a boutique construction and surety litigation firm, and owned her own firm, Worley Law, P.C. for a number of years before joining HFM.
 As such, she is aware of the benefits of both the larger and smaller law firm platforms, and offers clients the best of both worlds at HFM.
-Ms. Worley was recognized as a 2020 Super Lawyer® in the San Diego region.
+Ms. Worley was recognized as a Super Lawyer® in the San Diego region in 2020 and 2021.

 In addition to Federal and State Court litigation, Ms. Worley’s practice covers the entire range of creditors’ rights and commercial law issues related to lending, collections, restructuring, insolvency and bankruptcy matters, including such areas as prosecution of creditor’s claims in connection with commercial loans and credit facilities including related guaranty and surety indemnity rights, representation of parties in claim objections and adversary proceedings, receiverships, collections actions, pre-insolvency planning, prosecuting claims in bankruptcy, litigating lien priority issues, representing creditor’s interests to minimize the impact of bankruptcy, transactional matters, and negotiated solutions and workouts.